ivanmolanski/adk-java/ISSUE_RESOLUTION_GUIDE.md

 ## Java Code Issues

 ### Unused Variables

 Several Java classes have unused variables.
 These can be fixed by:
+Several Java classes have unused variables.
+These can be fixed by:

 1. Removing the variable declaration if it's not needed

 2. Using the variable in the code
 3. Prefixing with `@SuppressWarnings("unused")` if intentionally unused

 Examples:

 ```java
 // In CallbackContext.java
 var unused = // REMOVE THIS LINE OR USE THE VARIABLE